Academic Catalogs

 Introduction

-Fentanyl is a potent synthetic opioid that is 50 times stronger than heroin and 100 times stronger than morphine.
+Fentanyl is a major cause of fatal and nonfatal overdoses in California and the United States.
+Fentanyl is a potent synthetic opioid that is 50 times stronger than heroin and 100 times more potent than morphine.
 Fentanyl is often added to other drugs to increase potency creating cheaper, more dangerous, addictive drugs.
-The DEA and law enforcement partners are seizing deadly counterfeit pills at record rates, seizing 20.4 million fake pills across the United States in 2021 with 4 out of 10 pills laced with fentanyl.
+Fentanyl cannot be seen, smelled, or tasted making fentanyl-laced drugs extremely dangerous as people may be unaware that fentanyl is in the drug they are taking.
 Pills purchased outside of a licensed pharmacy are illegal, dangerous, and potentially lethal.

 Overdose Information